 Videos can play directly in the email and web pages all thanks mostly to HTML5.

-iPhone's running iOS 10+ do support video in email.
-However, predecessors iOS 8 and iOS 9 do not support it (the video and the fallback link don't work either - yep, it's a bug!).
+Not all email clients support embedded video.
+In these cases, the subscriber will see a fallback image and a link directing them to watch the video on your website, YouTube, or Vimeo. iPhone’s running iOS 10+ do support video in email.
+However, predecessors iOS 8 and iOS 9 do not support it (the video and the fallback link don't work either).
 Apple Mail also supports it.

 |EMAIL CLIENT||SHOWS VIDEO||SHOWS IMAGE|

 |Apple Mail||Yes on desktop and iPhone's running iOS 10+.
 Not on iPhone's running iOS 8+ (see note above)|

 Hosting your video

 Videos must be hosted in a publicly accessible folder.
 For example, you can host your video on your website or in a hosting service that allows public access to video files outside a media player.
 This is important to note because services such as Dropbox and Google Drive utilize their own player to avoid hosting video files for HTML (websites or emails).
 WordFly's media library cannot host video files.